UCI-GDIM32-W25/in-class-activities-prettypinkanteater/README.md

 ## W6
 ### Activity 1

+#### Merge

+- I already took notes on my own time and did not realize we needed to for this weeks in-class activity so nothing new for this catagory.
+- Helpful for my project if my partners and I accidentally edit the same lines

 #### Performance Profiling

 - Performance profiling can be viewed in Unity to show how long it is taking for methods to be called